Annely Peebo (mezzo-soprano)

 The versatile artist has worked with numerous well-known directors such as Franco Zeffirelli (“La Traviata”), Giorgio Strehler (“Così fan tutte”), Robert Carsen (“Orlando”), Dario Fo (“Journey to Reims”), Philippe Arlaud (“Così fan tutte “) and others.
 She has sung with Placido Domingo, Renato Brusoni, Stefania Bonfadelli, Juan Diego Florez, Grace Bumbry, and other renowned artists.

 In autumn 2003 Annely Peebo sung Beethoven’s Symphony No. 9 on the occasion of the twenty-fifth anniversary of the pontificate of John Paul II at the Vatican.
 She was the leading lady in an award-winning international music film (Les Leçons de Ténèbres) in a co-production with France 3 and Arte.
 In 2002 she represented her home country Estonia in front of a multi-billion audience by hosting the Eurovision Song Contest in Tallinn.
-Likewise in Tallinn she performed with Andrea Bocelli at an open-air concert in summer of 2003.
+Likewise in Tallinn she performed with Andrea Bocelli at an open-air concert in summer of 2003 and in 2013 she performed with Jose Carreras at Tallinn Star Weekend.

 Newspapers in Salzburg praised the appearance of the Estonian mezzo-soprano Annely Peebo in the “Grosses Festspielhaus” in Salzburg in Dvorak’s Stabat mater: “A marvellously velvety timbre matched with the face of a Madonna and “A technically superb voice.”